scalabli/quo/docs/advanced.rst

 Callback Evaluation Order
 -------------------------

-Click works a bit differently than some other command line parsers in that it attempts to reconcile the order of arguments as defined by the programmer with the order of arguments as defined by the user before invoking any callbacks.
+Quo works a bit differently than some other command line parsers in that it attempts to reconcile the order of arguments as defined by the programmer with the order of arguments as defined by the user before invoking any callbacks.

-This is an important concept to understand when porting complex patterns to Click from optparse or other systems.
-A parameter callback invocation in optparse happens as part of the parsing step, whereas a callback invocation in Click happens after the parsing.
+This is an important concept to understand when porting complex patterns to Quo from optparse or other systems.
+A parameter callback invocation in optparse happens as part of the parsing step, whereas a callback invocation in Quo happens after the parsing.

-The main difference is that in optparse, callbacks are invoked with the raw value as it happens, whereas a callback in Click is invoked after the value has been fully converted.
+The main difference is that in optparse, callbacks are invoked with the raw value as it happens, whereas a callback in Quo is invoked after the value has been fully converted.

 Generally, the order of invocation is driven by the order in which the user